mohankrishna12/mohankrishna.github.io/README.md

-# mohankrishna.github.io
+# Pallapu Mohan Krishna
-Pallapu Mohan Krishna's personal page
+Pursuing PhD at Mehta Family School of Data Science and Artificial Intelligence at IIT Guwahati